matheus23/irreactive.com/content/power-of-types.md

 parse : String -> List (Result String Markdown.Block)
 ```

 Hmm.
 Now the difference becomes more subtle.
-You have a feeling this library can do more than the last one, but you're not sure.
+You have a feeling this library provides you more information than the last one, but you're not sure.

 Let me show you how to analize functions by their type signature alone and actually be sure.